-Each module, excluding Research skills 1 and 2, Mental health around the world and the Research project and preparatory module, is summatively assessed by two elements of assessment.
+Each module, excluding Applications of psychology, Research skills 1 and 2, Mental health around the world and the Research project modules 1 and 2, is summatively assessed by two elements of assessment.
 The first is a coursework element and the second is an unseen examination or further coursework element.
 The overall module mark is calculated by weighting the marks achieved for the first coursework element and the examination or second coursework element in a ratio of 30:70.